ahoymarcus/nextjs-myjs-tech-blog/articles/the-webpack-overview-2022-07-31.md

 #### Out of The Box Plugins for Webpack

 Below, there's a list of some very common plugins to be used that are recognized by default by Webpack.
-And complete lists can be found here:
+And complete lists can be found at these two lists bellow:

 1. Out of the box plugins: [default-webpack-plugins](https://webpack.js.org/plugins/)
 2. Third-party plugins: [awesome-webpack](https://webpack.js.org/awesome-webpack/#webpack-plugins)

-- **EnvironmentPlugin**:

-    Its a shorthand for using the DefinePlugin on process.env keys
+- **EnvironmentPlugin**: its a shorthand for using the DefinePlugin on process.env keys

-- **EslintWebpackPlugin**:

-    A ESLint plugin for webpack.
+- **EslintWebpackPlugin**: a ESLint plugin for webpack.

-- **HtmlWebpackPlugin**:

-    Easily create HMTL files to serve your bundles
+- **HtmlWebpackPlugin**: easily create HMTL files to serve your bundles

-- **IgnorePlugin**:

-    Exclude certain modules from bundles.
+- **IgnorePlugin**: exclude certain modules from bundles.

-- **LimitChunkCountPlugin**:

-    Set min/max limits for chunking to better control chunking.
+- **LimitChunkCountPlugin**: set min/max limits for chunking to better control chunking.

-- **MinChunkSizePlugin**:

-    Keep chunk size above the specified limit.
+- **MinChunkSizePlugin**: keep chunk size above the specified limit.

-- **MiniCssExtractPlugin**:

-    Creates a CSS file per JS file which requires CSS.
+- **MiniCssExtractPlugin**: creates a CSS file per JS file which requires CSS.

-- **NoEmitOnErrorsPlugin**:
-    Skip the emitting phase when there compilation errors.
+- **NoEmitOnErrorsPlugin**: skip the emitting phase when there compilation errors.